bssayla/InfoCv/README.md

     pip install -r requirements.txt
     ```

-4. Set up environment variables:
+4. Set up environment:
+    - If you want to use the Hugging Face API, you need to set up your Hugging Face token.
         - Create a `.env` file in the root directory and add your Hugging Face token:
         ```env
         HF_TOKEN=your_hugging_face_token
+        ```
+    - If you want to use the local API, you can skip this step.
+        - just install the `Ollama` tool from [Ollama Website](https://ollama.com/)
+        and run the following command:
+        ```sh
+        ollama serve
+        ```
+        - the local API will be running on `http://localhost:11434`: you will fing a message like this:
+        ```plaintext
+        Ollama is running
         ```

 ## Usage